aimms/user-guide/aimms-ide/XA/XA.rst

 * :math:`l` and :math:`u` are vectors of lower and upper bounds, and
 * :math:`\sim` can be either <=, >=, or =.

-Some of the lower bounds may be –inf and some of the upper bounds may be inf.
+Some of the lower bounds may be :math:`-\infty` and some of the upper bounds may be :math:`\infty`.
 The scalar value :math:`n` denotes the number of variables and :math:`m` the number of equations.
 XA can also solve binary, integer and semi continuous linear programming problems.

 The optimization problem can be maximized instead of minimized.